 Specific improvements in each area will be measured to assure they were implemented.
-Additionally, their impact on student learning and student engagement will be measured by the Library.
+Additionally, their impact on student learning and student engagement will be measured by the Library through assessments used in LIBR1101 and library instruction in other classes.

 References